Arjun0106/FY-Learn_Hub/readme.md

 - Learn Hub is a web application that helps to learn any technology in a structured & organized way.
 - The idea is to enhance Internet learning by producing search query results based on higher accuracy and relevance of the content, instead of traditional ranking methods.
-- It has been developed using Python, Astro, and React.
-(CSE Final Year Project 2024).
+- CSE Final Year Project 2024.

 # Tech Stack